 The ESC of the Western Reserve has teamed with local school districts to provide the Online Learning Academy, an alternative on-line program.
 Students can gain new credits, recoup lost credits and get help from experienced teachers.

-For the 2021-2022 school year, the ESCWR offers three program options for districts to choose from.
+The ESCWR offers two program options for districts to choose from.

 Students will work independently in courses available 24/7.